-What does an Electrician do?
+What does an electrician do?
 Electricians install, connect, test, and maintain electrical systems for a variety of purposes including power, lighting, climate control, security, communications, and electronic controls for machinery.
 Electricians work with blueprints and digital construction platforms, follow the National Electrical Code (NEC), and must comply with state and local building requirements.
 They increasingly work with innovations in smart and green technologies.
 Although most electricians specialize in either construction or maintenance, a growing number do both.
 Their working environment varies, depending on the type of job; to avoid injuries, they follow strict safety procedures.

-What does a Low Voltage Technician

-do?
-Low Voltage Technicians test. service, and maintain low voltage electronic and control systems equipment.
-Technicians are often divided into two categories: Voice Data Video technicians (or VDV techs), and Fire Life Safety (FLS) technicians, who work on propietary systems related to fire, life and safety.
+What does a low voltage technician do?
+Low voltage technicians test, service, and maintain low voltage electronic and control systems equipment.
+Technicians are often divided into two categories: Voice Data Video technicians (or VDV techs) and Fire Life Safety (FLS) technicians, who work on propietary systems related to fire, life, and safety.

-Electricians and Low Voltage Technicians today are are at the forefront of emerging technologies that require their skilled knowledge to plan and install solar electric systems, electric car charging stations, smart buildings and homes, and consult about energy efficiency.
+Electricians and low voltage technicians today are at the forefront of emerging technologies that require their skilled knowledge to plan and install solar electric systems, electric car charging stations, smart buildings and homes, and consult about energy efficiency.
 They work on commercial construction, public projects, and in residential settings and find themselves in many working conditions.

-Many Electricians or Low Voltage Technicians work for electrical contractors or own electrical contracting businesses themselves.
-The median wage in 2020 for Electricians in California was \$66,548 annually, or \$32 hourly.
-Electricians in competitive markets such as the San Francisco Bay Area, Los Angeles, San Diego, and other indemand or metro areas may command over double that hourly rate.
-Recent WECA graduates report making \$72/hour.
-The median wage in 2020 for Electricians in Arizona was \$50,270 per year, or \$24.17 hourly.
-The median wage in 2020 for Low Voltage Technicians/ Security and Fire Alarm Installers in California was \$53,555 annually, or \$25.75 hourly.
+Many electricians or low voltage technicians work for electrical contractors or own electrical contracting businesses themselves.
+The median wage in 2022 for electricians in California was \$78,285 annually, or \$37.64 hourly.
+Electricians in competitive markets such as the San Francisco Bay Area, Los Angeles, San Diego and other in-demand or metro areas may command over double that hourly rate.
+Some recent WECA graduates report making \$72 per hour.
+The median wage in 2021 for electricians in Arizona was \$51,300 per year, or \$23.17 hourly.
+The median wage in 2021 for electricians in Utah was \$57,200 annually, or \$24.32 hourly.
+The median wage in 2022 for low voltage technicians/security and fire alarm installers in California was \$61,758 per year, or \$29.70 hourly.